-Two LM25119 devices can be designed for 4-phase operation with below configurations.
+Two LM5119 devices can be designed for 4-phase operation with below configurations.
 The VCC shutdown and thermal shutdown on master device will shut down all four channels eventually by pulling down COMP bus.
-The VCC shutdown and thermal shutdown on slave device will only shut down the device under fault.
+The VCC shutdown and thermal shutdown on slave device shuts down the device only under fault.